 not the best choice for your location–may be available at a discount for people

-Please see our Events page for details of current happenings at the Community Club.
+Please see Halifax Community Hall page for details of current happenings at the Community Club.

 If you would be interested in serving as Secretary to the Halifax Planning Commission,